-Ike Swetlitz is an investigative journalist who most recently worked as a Washington correspondent for STAT, a national health and medical science publication, writing stories at the intersection of science and politics.
-He covers the Food and Drug Administration, drug pricing, genetic engineering, and other odds and ends.
+Ike Swetlitz is an investigative journalist who most recently worked as a Washington correspondent for STAT, a national health and medical science publication, where he wrote stories at the intersection of science and politics.
+He covered the Food and Drug Administration, drug pricing, genetic engineering, and other odds and ends.
 Ike graduated with a degree in physics from Yale and particularly enjoys holding people in power accountable.

 For his best writing, click here.